emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/13-vector-shapefile-attributes-in-r.md

 ## Challenge: Plot Polygon by Attribute

-1. Create a map of the state boundaries in the United States using the data located in your downloaded data folder: `NEON-DS-Site-Layout-Files/US-Boundary-Layers\US-State-Boundaries-Census-2014`.
+Create a map of the state boundaries in the United States using the data located in your downloaded data folder: `NEON-DS-Site-Layout-Files/US-Boundary-Layers\US-State-Boundaries-Census-2014`.
+Note that this dataset includes Z and M coordinates, which we do not need.
+Use the `st_zm()` function to drop these dimensions before plotting.

-  Apply a line color to each state using its `region` value.
-Add a legend.
+When plotting, apply a line color to each state using its `region` value.
+Be sure to add a legend to your plot as well.

 :::::::::::::::  solution